 Iran says fugitive businessman charged with corruption returns home

-DUBAI, Nov 13 (Reuters) - An Iranian fugitive businessman charged with financial crimes and accused of ties to President Hassan Rouhani's brother, who has been jailed for graft, has returned home, the country's judiciary said on Wednesday.
+DUBAI, Nov 13 (Reuters) - A fugitive Iranian businessman charged with financial crimes and accused of ties to President Hassan Rouhani's brother, who has been jailed for graft, has returned home, the country's judiciary said on Wednesday.

 Rouhani's brother, Hossein Fereydoun, is serving a five-year jail term in a corruption case that the president's supporters allege was politically motivated.